Don Wilson (kickboxer): Kickboxing

+Wilson also fought several exhibition fights such as those against Bill "Superfoot" Wallace in 1979 and 1984, Gary Daniels in 1991, Jim "Jimbo" Mullen in 1998, and Ian Jacklin.
+In June 2017 Wilson, at 63 years old, had a rematch against Ferdinand Mack in an exhibition bout 28 years after they originally fought.

 Kickboxing losses turned into no contests

-Early in Wilson's career, he lost three fights by decision; these losses were changed into no contests by the PKA (Professional Karate Association).
+Early in Wilson's career, he lost three fights by decision; these losses were changed into no contests by the Professional Karate Association.